Biqing-Qi/Biqing-Qi.github.io/_pages/includes/pub.md

 # 📝 Selected-Publications
-- Notes:（*）indicates the equal contribution and（\dag）indicates the corresponding author.
+- Notes:（*）indicates the equal contributions and（\dag）indicates the corresponding author.

 ## 👁 Survey and Position Papers
 <div class='paper-box'>